apoorvaeternity/apoorvaeternity.github.io/_posts/2018-06-11-reflections-on-the-first-month.md

 ---
 layout: post
 title: GSoC 2018-Reflections On The First Month
+excerpt: The first month of the coding period is almost over.
+In the last two weeks I have worked on....
 ---

 The first month of the coding period is almost over.